MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_delete_purchaseinvoice.md

 ms.author: solsen
 ---

-# Delete purchase invoice
+# Delete purchaseInvoice
-Delete a purchase invoice from Dynamics 365 for Financials.
+Delete a purchaseInvoice from Dynamics 365 for Financials.

 ## HTTP request